BlockchainCommons/SmartCustodyWhitePapers/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 _A loss caused by computer hardware or software._

-##### Personal Network Attack

-A personal online attack._ “I want to control your movements, to keep you from getting to your bank or to your house.
-As is often the case, I have a deeper motivation, but it probably has nothing to do with your cryptocurrency.
-Instead, my motives likely relate to an instability in your city, state, or country.
-I might be a riot, a political insurgency, or a popular uprising.”

 ##### Bitrot

 _A hardware, software, or media failure leading to loss._ “I am entropy writ large.
 I want to break down your storage, crash your hard drives and degrade your optical media.
 I want to prevent your computers from booting, your programs from running, and your data from reading; in the end, I always win.”